-In 2002, the ARC and FEAT of NC combined efforts to create ABC of NC, an organization offering center-based one-on-one instruction, small group instruction, parent education services, and professional seminars.
+In 2002, the ARC and FEAT of NC combined efforts to create ABC of NC, an organization offering center-based one-on-one instruction, small group instruction, autism parent classes, and professional seminars.
 ABC of NC was the first in our community to offer these services and remains the only comprehensive autism services provider even 15 years later.